Skip to Content

 This savory appetizer will have you coming back for more!
 Juicy mushroom caps are filled with a spicy sausage and cream cheese filling and topped with buttery breadcrumbs.

-Servings 12 mushrooms (approx)
+Yield: 12 mushrooms (approx)

 Ingredients

-• 16 ounces whole white button mushrooms about 12 full caps (remove and dice the stems)
+• 16 ounces whole white button mushrooms, about 12 full caps (remove and dice the stems)

 For the Filling: